Dam-8s-Daniel/Mastermind/README.md

 ***
 ## Code Structure
-The latest implementation of Mastermind is a Flask application.
+The latest implementation of Mastermind is a Flask application, which will support the operations of the game made in Python.
 The basic structure of a Flask app has two directories, static and templates, and an entry point file called app.py.
 The static directory has three directories that hold the following file types: css, img, and js.
 The templates directory are the webpages made in jinja2.
 Instead of having a home page, the main entry point is the "play" page.